NNPDF/eko/doc/sphinx/source/code_todos.rst

-`operator.py <file:///home/felix/Physik/N3PDF/EKO/eko/src/eko/operator.py>`_

-.. warning:: #47 make 'cut' external parameter?

-.. warning:: #53 delegate to logger?

-.. warning:: #88 delegate to logger?

-.. warning:: #209 check error propagation

-.. warning:: #225 check error propagation

-.. warning:: #291 change how this work internally

-.. warning:: #342 fill this up, check whether flavour or evol basis

-.. warning:: #346 this is a legacy wrapper as the benchmark files use this dictionary

 `operator_grid.py <file:///home/felix/Physik/N3PDF/EKO/eko/src/eko/operator_grid.py>`_

 .. warning:: #10 the operator grid should have a "save" and "load" method which will allow to store the full grid